dilip1232/imdb-scraper/README.md

 # 🎬 IMDb Scraper Project (Django + Admin + API)

-This Django project allows you to scrape movie data from IMDb based on `genre` or `keyword`, and manage everything via the Django admin interface.
+This Django project allows you to scrape movie data from IMDb based on `genre` or `keyword`, and manage everything via the Django Admin interface or REST API.

 ---